The health of humans and nature are inextricably linked.

 In November 2019, more than one hundred people, from over twenty states and three countries, gathered among the red rocks of Sedona, Arizona for a national confluence on Reciprocal Healing: Nature, Health, and Wild Vitality.
 This confluence brought together leaders and practitioners from three streams – medicine, psychology, and natural history – to explore the interrelationship between the health of humans and the health of nature.

 Plenary presentations from inspiring speakers and panel discussions alternated with field workshops, while small group discussions generated ideas and planted seeds for fresh alliances and new community.
 Details on the schedule and speakers can be found in the Confluence Program.

-Later in 2020, the academic journal Ecopsychology will publish a special issue inspired by the Confluence, and guest edited by Tom Fleischner and Laura Sewall.
+In 2020, the academic journal Ecopsychology published a special issue inspired by the Confluence, and guest edited by Tom Fleischner and Laura Sewall.

 We anticipate that this will become a biennial gathering.
 If you’d like to be kept abreast of developments, write to firstname.lastname@example.org, and/or visit the Reciprocal Healing Facebook page.